-Moderate incident/impact - Any work-related injury or illness that results in:

-- Days away from work (any time lost after day of injury/illness onset);

-- 2. Restricted work;

-- 3. Transfer to another job;

-- 4. Medical treatment beyond first aid;

-- 5. Loss of consciousness;

-- 6. A significant injury or illness diagnosed by a physician or other licensed health care professional, even if it did not result in (1) through (5) above or,
+- E. Recordable Injuries or Illnesses.
+Any work-related injury or illness that results in: - Death, regardless of the time between the injury and death, or the length of the illness; - Days away from work (any time lost after day of injury/illness onset); - 3.
+Restricted work; - 4.
+Transfer to another job; - 5.
+Medical treatment beyond first aid; - 6.
+Loss of consciousness; or - 7.
+A significant injury or illness diagnosed by a physician or other licensed health care professional, even if it did not result in (1) through (6) above.

-- 7. Any incident that leads to major equipment damage (greater than \$5000).